 As described above under "Description of Employment Agreements" the employment agreements we have with our executive officers provide for payments of severance and other benefits upon termination of employment.
-If the executive officer's employment is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, then we will pay the officer a lump sum severance payment equal to four times base salary for Mr. Dimitriadis and Ms. Simpson and one times base salary for Ms. Shelley-Kessler, Messrs.
+If the executive officer's employment is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, then we have agreed to pay the officer a lump sum severance payment equal to four times base salary for Mr. Dimitriadis and Ms. Simpson and one times base salary for Ms. Shelley-Kessler, Messrs.
 Malin, and Stokes.
-Additionally, medical and dental insurance coverage will be extended for up to 18 months, at our expense, to the executive officer.
-Further, we have agreed to provide Mr. Dimitriadis and Ms. Simpson with health insurance benefits for life and Mr. Dimitriadis' two dependents with health insurance benefits for life and Mr. Dimitriadis' two dependents with health insurance benefits for Ms. Simpson, Mr. Dimitriadis and Mr. Dimitriadis' two dependents.
-If any payment or benefit received by Mr. Dimitriadis or Ms. Simpson from us subjects them to excise taxes under the "golden parachute" rules on payments and benefits, then they will be entitled to receive an additional amount (a "gross-up payment" to make the officer whole for these excise taxes and for all taxes on the gross-up payment).
+Additionally, we have agreed to extend medical and dental insurance coverage for up to 18 months, at our expense, to the executive officer.
+Further, we have agreed to provide Mr. Dimitriadis and Ms. Simpson with health insurance benefits for life and Mr. Dimitriadis' two dependents with health insurance benefits until they reach the age of 22.
+However, we may elect to pay Ms. Simpson and Mr. Dimitriadis a one-time cash payment of \$250,000 each in lieu of continuing health insurance benefits for Ms. Simpson, Mr. Dimitriadis and Mr. Dimitriadis' two dependents.
+If any payment or benefit received by Mr. Dimitriadis or Ms. Simpson from us subjects them to excise taxes under the "golden parachute" rules on payments and benefits, then we have agreed to provide them an additional "gross-up payment" to make the officer whole for these excise taxes and for all taxes on the gross-up payment.

-The following table lists the Named Executive Officers and the estimated amounts they would have received under their respective employment agreements if their employment with us terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason on December 31, 2010:
+The following table lists the Named Executive Officers and the estimated amounts they would have received under their respective employment agreements if their employment with us terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason on December 31, 2011:

-Name Estimated Total Value of Cash Payments- Base Salary (1) Estimated Total Value of Health Coverage Continuation (2) Estimated Total Value of Equity Acceleration
+Name Va I Estimated Total Value of Cash Payments- Base Salary (1) nated Total e of Health overage inuation (2) Estimate Value of Accele quity Estimated Tax "Gross cise

-Andre C. Dimitriadis \$ 960,000 \$ 250,000 \$ - \$ -
+Andre C. Dimitriadis \$ 960,000 \$ 250,000 \$ \$

-Wendy L. Simpson 1,664,000 250,000 -
+Wendy L. Simpson 2,000,000 250,000

-Pamela Shelley-Kessler 215,000 36,000
+Pamela Shelley-Kessler 275,000 36,000

-Clint B. Malin 180,000 16,000
+Clint B. Malin 275,000 21,000

-T. Andrew Stokes 180,000 39,000 - -
+T. Andrew Stokes 240,000 49,000

-(1) Represents base salaries and termination provisions in effect at December 31, 2010.

-(2) The employment agreements state that if the executive officer's employment is terminated upon a change in control of our company then the executive shall not be given the opportunity to participate in any medical or dental insurance coverage.
-However, if the executive officer's employment is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, medical and dental insurance coverage will be extended for up to 18 months, at our expense, to the executive officer.
-Estimates provided in this table are based on amounts we paid for medical and dental insurance for our Named Executive Officers in 2010.
+- (1) Represents base salaries and termination provisions in effect at December 31, 2011. - The employment agreements state that if the executive officer's employment is terminated upon a change in control of our company then the executive shall not be given the opportunity to participate in any medical or dental insurance coverage.
+However, if the executive officer's employment is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, we have agreed to extend medical and dental insurance coverage for up to 18 months, at our expense, to the executive officer.
+Estimates provided in this table are based on amounts we paid for medical and dental insurance for our Named Executive Officers in 2011.
 As described above under "Description of Employment Agreements," we agreed to provide Mr. Dimitriadis with health insurance benefits for life and Mr. Dimitriadis' two dependents with health insurance benefits for Mr. Dimitriadis and his two dependents.
 Also as described above under "Description of Employment Agreements," we agreed to provide Ms. Simpson with health insurance benefits for life if Ms. Simpson's employment with us is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason.
-However, we may elect to pay Ms. Simpson a one-time cash payment of \$250,000 in lieu of a voluntary resignation without a good reason.
-However, we may elect to pay Ms. Simpson a one-time cash payment of severe for a termination for cause or a voluntary resignation without a good reason.
-However, we may elect to pay Ms. Simpson a one-time cash payment of severe benefits.
+However, we may elect to pay Ms. Simpson a one-time cash payment of \$250,000 in lieu of continuing health insurance benefits.